joyent/conch-api/docs/modules/Conch::Validation.md

 ### hardware\_product\_sku

-Get the expected hardware product SKU for the device under validation.
+Get the hardware product SKU used for validation.

 ```perl
 if ($self->hardware_product_sku eq 'Joyent-123') {...}